 |

 Teresa is a reconstruction of the brass aureole from Gian Lorenzo Bernini’s sculpture The Ecstasy of St. Teresa.
-Divorced from the stricture of the sepulchral colonnade, the simulation of divine rays unfurls as a levitating silhouette.
-Formally abstracting Teresa in these terms, looks to the reductive gaze of the inquisition and her role as a co-opted conductive transmitter for the divine.
-Coppers crystalline structure and capacity to harness thermal energy denotes her bodies role as a converter, and how her personal faith - as evidenced in her writing - coalesces into ideology.
+Divorced from the stricture of the sepulchral colonnade, the simulation of divine rays unfurl as levitating silhouette.
+Formally abstracting Teresa in this manner criticises the reductionist gaze of the inquisition, explicating her role as co-opted transmitter for the divine.
+Coppers crystalline structure and intrinsic affinity for thermal energy denote her operations as a converter.
+Considering, how Teresa's external practices of transcribing faith as erotic gesture - as evidenced in her writing - coalesced into ideology.
 In its construction, the arduous ritual of hand abrading copper - frottage - sits within contemporary conceptions of artistic process as agentive inscription, with the artist acting as proxy by reconceptualizing corporal mortification.
-These toils embody a cross-history dialogue between practitioner and saint.
+Such toils embody a cross-history dialogue between practitioner and saint.

 |